Cabinet of Algeria: Other boards and meetings

 Other councils bringing together members of the Government exist in parallel with the Council of Ministers and supplement it in a restricted field or with a reduced number of participants, the restricted meetings are called "councils" when they are chaired by the President of the Republic. and “committees” when they are chaired by the Prime Minister.

 Restricted Councils

 Restricted Councils can be held at El Mouradia Palace with the President of the Republic, the Prime Minister, several ministers and senior officials.
 Although their operation shares many features with the Council of Ministers, they are less solemn and more concrete and are meant to be working meetings.

-Interministerial committtees
+Interministerial committees

 Small government meetings, called interministerial committees, may be held without the presence of the President.
 They are chaired by the Prime Minister or by a minister appointed to replace him, and bring together certain ministers concerned by a particular problem, and sometimes senior officials..

 Current Cabinet

+2020 Cabinet

 The government of President Tebboune was made up of 39 members after he took office in January 2020.
 The following table includes those appointees by Tebboune and other Algerian government offices appointed in previous administrations: